JulioAQuintana/FinalProject/README.md

 ![Cumulative](https://user-images.githubusercontent.com/89816213/156940014-999b9ea2-37b4-4556-9667-8f6526678f06.PNG)

-This results show that se would need at least 5 fariables to predict the SuperBowl champion, and that  means they could be scattered among any of the categories.
+This results show that we would need at least 5 variables to predict the SuperBowl champion, and that  means they could be scattered among any of the categories.
 Our only task is, therefore, to focus on predicting the SuperBowl champion.

 ### Supervised learning Models